mishapadidar/alpha_particle_opt/lab_notebook.md

 - Test 3: Solve the PDE when the initial density has compact support over a small blob on the interior of the plasma.
 Then compute the guiding center trajectories with particles starting from the same distribution and plot the video alongside the density in paraview.
+- Test 4: Tokamak with analytic solution.
+Initialize distribution which depends on `r,z,vpar` only through energy `v^2/2`, canonical angular momentum `p\_phi`, and `mu`.
+We should be able to find the orbits analytically.
+Equation 68 from matts intro to quasisymmetry shows how we can relate the toroidal flux to `vpar`.
+Some characteristics may leave the domain, so the distribution should be set to zero on those.
+Need a current density.

+### Sela improvements
+- Implement Ritchie's efficient cubic interpolation, find reference from Durran's book.
+Test cubic interpolation with a rotating cubic example (see cascade interpolation paper).
+- Look into mass conservative methods, such as mass conservative operator splitting (Durran).
+- Look into positivity preserving interpolation that corrects over/undershoots or justify that the overshoots and undershoots are not problematic like in the GYSELA-4D paper.
+- Only compute phi over a half field period and use reflective boundary conditions.
+- Use VMEC or Boozer coordinates with a cartesian grid around the magnetic axis.
+- High resolution mesh around plasma boundary.
+- Implement a higher order timestepper.
+- Implement adjoint
+- [x] B field only depends on x,y,z and not vpar.
+So there is redundancy in computing B over the x,y,z,vpar grid that can be removed.
+- [x] build a vtk writer for visualization of `u` over the mesh.

 ### Completed
 - [x] Run particle tracing on reactor scale device to verify that the coils and device get low particle losses.
 Visualize the trajectories.